maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/KubernetesOnOpenshift.md

 Kubernetes allows you to use a rollout to update an app deployment with a new Docker image.
 This allows you to easily update the running image and also allows you to easily undo a rollout, if a problem is discovered after deployment.

-In the previous lab, we created an image.
-Let's make a new version of the image that includes new content and use a :2 tag.
+In the previous lab, we created an image with a **:1** tag.
+Let's make a new version of the image that includes new content and uses a **:2** tag.

 If you are in "Lab 1" directory, you need to go to "Lab 2" directory: